HenrikJoreteg/human-javascript/ch01 - introduction.md

 Unfortunately because of that conception, many of the people who are being asked to build these kinds of apps don’t have a heavy engineering background and approach the task much like they would any other client code: write some jQuery.

 But, jQuery is not an application framework.
 It's an abstraction layer and toolkit for working with the DOM.
-I’m not dogging on jQuery, at all, in fact.
-There's nothing wrong with it or using it in HTML5 apps, but it is not an application framework.
+I’m not dogging on jQuery, at all, in fact I think it's a great toolkit for DOM manipuation.
+I use it and am quite happy with it in many HTML5 apps.
+The point is simply that jQuery is a toolkit, not an application framework.

 But inevitably a "frontend" person is asked to build an immersive, complex client app and soon you end up with a 3000 line js file called "app.js" that does *everything*.
 Also, now no one else knows how any of it works, or how it's structured.
 No one wins.